semgrep/semgrep-docs/docs/getting-started/cli.md

 semgrep scan -j NUMBER_OF_SUBPROCESSES
 ```

-By default, Semgrep defaults to the number of cores detected on the system on which Semgrep is running, but `-j = 1` if you're passing in `--pro`.
-For additional information, see [Parallelization](/kb/semgrep-code/scan-engine-kill)
+By default, the number of jobs Semgrep uses is equivalent to the number of cores detected on the system, but `-j = 1` if you're passing in `--pro`.
+For additional information, see [Parallelization](/kb/semgrep-code/scan-engine-kill).

 ## Set log levels